 If you haven’t had a hysterectomy, oestrogen and progesterone are used together, as progesterone reduces the risk of endometrial cancer (cancer of the uterus).

-Other combinations of oestrogen and progestogen (including progesterone and other progesterone-like hormones) may also be recommended.
+Depending on your situation, your doctor may recommend other combinations of oestrogen and progestogen (including progesterone and other progesterone-like hormones).

 MHT can be prescribed in different dosages and methods, depending on your needs and responses.
 For example, you might be prescribed pills, patches, gel, vaginal creams or an intrauterine device (IUD).

-You may need to try different dosages or methods to find the right combination.
-Your doctor must supervise this process.
+You may need to try different dosages or methods to find what works best for you.
+Your doctor should help manage this process.

-MHT can relieve common symptoms of menopause, such as:
+MHT can relieve common menopausal symptoms, such as:

 MHT can reduce the risk of:

-Many studies have investigated whether MHT increases the risk of cancers, further illness and disease.
+Many studies have investigated whether MHT increases the risk of cancers and other illness and disease.
 The results of some studies led to a significant drop in the use of MHT.

 Research shows there are some risks associated with MHT.
 The risks of hormone therapy differ depending on:

-It is not recommended you start MHT if you are older than 60 years or if you’ve been postmenopausal for 10 years or more.
+It’s recommended you don’t start MHT if you’re older than 60 or if you’ve been postmenopausal for 10 years or more.

 Your doctor may advise you not to use MHT if it could increase your health risks.